 In this article, we will show you how to create a New Report in SSRS Report Builder without using Wizard.
 Or we can say the steps involved in creating New Table or Matrix report using Report Builder.

-To create a New Report in the SSRS report builder, we have to open the report builder.
+To create a New Report in the SSRS, we have to open the report builder.
 To do this, Please open your report manager and click the Report Builder button, as shown in the screenshot below.

 Create New Report in SSRS Report Builder

-In this example, we want to create a new report in SSRS without using Report Builder Wizard so Please select the New Report tab and then select the Blank Report option as we shown below.
+In this example, we want to create a new report in SSRS without using Report Builder Wizard so Please select the New Report tab and then select the Blank Report option as shown below.

-After you select the Blank Report option, the SSRS report builder will display the Blank Report.
+After you select the Blank Report option, the SSRS report builder will create and display the Blank Report.
 We already explained the Panes in our previous article, so please refer to Create a New Report article.

 To create a data source, Right-click on the Data Sources folder present in the Report Data pane and select the Add Data Source option from the context menu

 Once you click on that option, the report builder will open the Data Source Properties window to configure the Data Source.
 In this example, we are selecting the Shared Data Source that we created earlier.